fl-yu/CUT-RUNTools-2.0/README.md

 ## Overview

 CUT&RUNTools 2.0 is a major update of CUT&RUNTools [(link)](https://bitbucket.org/qzhudfci/cutruntools/), including a set of new features specially designed for CUT&RUN and CUT&Tag experiments.
-In this release, both of the bulk and single-cell data can be processed, analyzed and interpreted using CUT&RUNTools 2.0.
+Both of the bulk and single-cell data can be processed, analyzed and interpreted using CUT&RUNTools 2.0.

 ## Main Features